isaacliu5168/Aviation-Delay-Analysis/README.md

 - `Download_Column_Definitions.xlsx`: Official BTS data dictionary for all variables

 ---
+**Definitions:**
+- **Carrier Delay:** Delays caused by issues within the airline's control — maintenance, crew scheduling, fueling, cleaning, boarding, and catering.
+- **Late Aircraft Delay:** The previous flight using the same aircraft arrived late, causing a ripple delay into the next flight.
+Also called delay propagation.
+- **NAS Delay:** Delays controlled by the National Airspace System — air traffic control, heavy traffic volume, and non-extreme weather conditions.
+- **Security Delay:** Delays caused by terminal evacuations, security breaches requiring re-boarding, or screening lines exceeding 29 minutes.
+- **Weather Delay:** Delays caused by extreme or hazardous weather at departure, en route, or at the destination airport.

 ## Research Questions
 1. **Q1 — What is the biggest driver of arrival delay?**